mayursury59/Shell/README.md

 # Shell
 Schell Scripts
-echo "This is shell repo"
+echo "This is shell repo and used for automation purpose"